Getting around Puerto Rico

 - PR-66 – Connects Carolina to Río Grande and has three tolls.

 Roads and Hazards

-The roads in Puerto Rico can be a major hazard.
+The roads in Puerto Rico can be a major hazard if your not paying attention.
 Watch for pot holes, bumps, uneven surfaces, dirt roads, missing speed limit signs, busted railings, horses, iguanas, other animals, bicyclists, and randomly stopped cars.

-Let me reiterate again the road hazards… The two that get you with a rental car are the potholes and the crazy bumpy dirt roads that lead to all of the really cool beaches.
-This is what all of the horror stories about renting cars in Puerto rico come from!
-Major damage to the tires, wheels, and underside is what gets most people to lose their deposits or worse if they don’t have CDW.
+Let me reiterate again the road hazards… The two that get you with a rental car are the potholes and the crazy bumpy dirt roads.
+The washed out bumpy dirt roads are the ones that lead to all of the really cool beaches!

 I mentioned Horses, Yep riding a horse on the streets is perfectly legal in Puerto Rico except in a few small municipalities.
 We encountered this several times during our stay mostly on the weekends.
 Be on alert especially just after sunset as this seemed a popular time for horseback riders to be heading home and often without any safety gear like headlamps or reflective attire.